Home buyer concession scheme (from 1 July 2019)

 What happens next?

-We'll issue you a Notice of Assessment for duty with the concession applied.
+We'll issue you a Notice of Assessment for duty with the concession applied, based on your declaration that you are eligible for the HBC.
 You do not have to take any further action, unless your circumstances change, in which case you will need to notify our office.

 After you’ve received your assessment, we may contact you to verify your eligibility for the concession.
 For example, we may require you to give us copies of any documents that support your eligibility, or we may ask you to prove your residency at the home.
 You need to keep copies of your supporting documents for at least five years after the transaction date.

-We review claims and conduct investigations into the HBCS on an ongoing basis.
+Please Note: We review claims and conduct investigations into the HBC on an ongoing basis.

 Reference Material